UMMMM-GUYSSS/Freedns-link-checker/README.md

 Default blocker is Lightspeed but you can go to https://live.glseries.net/api/v1/filters and find the name of the blocker you wanna check freedns links for, and replace the blocker name
 There is a limit on the amount of links you can check weekly 50k, but its per api so just create a new api before you run out and also you can create 5 api keys at a time

-This was created by yourlosingblood on discord
+This was created by @yourlosingblood on discord